In This Article

 Can I get crossfaded from THC-infused alcoholic beverages?

 Absolutely, which is why many are cautious or concerned about such products hitting the market.
-It is also why most if not all, legal cannabis states ban alcohol sales at consumption lounges.
-Use a high degree of caution when mixing the two substances.
+It is also why most, if not all, legal cannabis states ban alcohol sales at consumption lounges.
+Use extreme caution when mixing the two substances.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.